 Not to be missed are the popular temples of My Son located on the outskirts of the city of Hoi An.
 These ruins, which fell into oblivion for years, were part of the ancient religious capital of the Champa Empire.
 Originally, the religion that was professed was the Hindu, although with the passage of time ended up becoming Buddhism.
 The vestiges of its monuments and the beauty of its pagodas mimic Khmer temples, albeit on a smaller scale.

-In addition to its culture and history, the city of Hoi An has many more attractions that manage to captivate all types of travelers.
-A few kilometers from the center are some of the best beaches on the central coast of the country, so you can also enjoy a refreshing swim.
+In addition to its culture and history, the city of Hoi An has many more attractions that manage to captivate all types of travellers.
+A few kilometres from the centre are some of the best beaches on the central coast of the country, so you can also enjoy a refreshing swim.
 At nightfall, moreover, the riverbank is covered with food and clothes stalls.
-It is the popular Night Market, which stands out for being illuminated with hundreds of colored lanterns.
+It is the popular Night Market, which stands out for being illuminated with hundreds of coloured lanterns.

 Its small streets are filled with tiny craft shops and dressmakers.
 Tailored dresses and costumes are one of the main characteristics of the city.
 The delivery time is usually quite fast, ranging from a couple of hours to 3 days, depending on the difficulty of the piece.